 • Students MUST meet all requirements in order to apply

 The primary role of an Adult Student Sponsor is to ensure students are properly prepared prior to the mission and to ensure the student’s safety during the medical mission.
 Adult Sponsors also help facilitate education opportunities, off-site visits and team inclusion.
 The Adult Student Sponsor’s role is unique in that it is a 24/7 position.
 The Sponsor must also complete a log of off-site visits to include location, contact information and a brief description.
-Find out more information about this role.

 • An adult over the age of 26